0xdanelia/scrycall/README.md

 ## Scrycall
-A linux command line tool for querying the scryfall.com API
+A linux command line tool for querying the scryfall.com API for Magic cards.

 ### What does Scrycall do?